DeustoTech/dycon-toolbox-documentation/index.md

   </li>
   <li>
     <h3>Symbolic Interface</h3>
       The symbolic interface of matlab, makes the definition of problems easier.
+And in some case, the problem can be solve analytically.
   </li>

   <li>
     <h3>High order in time</h3>
-      RK methods vs Full Discretization IPOPT
+      In DyCon toolbox, the ODEs are solved by differents aproximations.
+You can choose the all Runge-Kutta solver of MATLAB  for example ode45,ode23,ode23tb.
+Alse you can create your own solvers.
+You can choose your aproximation.
   </li>

 </ul>